StarpTech/ghconfig/README.md

 ## Example:

-Sync your workflow and dependabot files:
+Sync your workflows and the dependabot:
 ```
 $ ghconfig sync